Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 An Entry consists of, up to and including, four (4) images entered by a single entrant into the same

-Section.
-An entrant may enter from one (1) to six (6) Sections but may only enter a specific Section once.
 Entrants may not enter identical or similar images into the same section or different sections of the same exhibition.
 Similar is defined as almost identical in subject, composition, props, lighting or technique so that a reasonable person viewing the entries together would decide the entrant has duplicated the previous image except for minor changes.
+Images taken in burst mode are covered b this rule, consecutive images of the same subject are not allowed.
+The Exhibition Chairman and Selectors are the sole arbiters.

 Titles

-Color and Monochrome
+Colour and Monochrome

 Colour and Monochrome images from the same capture that share substantial pictorial content in common will be considered the same image and must be given the same title.